ztan/ezy-chart/README.md

 ## About

-Angular components based on Chart.js
+Angular components based on Chart.js and ECharts

 ## Installation